 One of the first things we learn as children is the difference between right and wrong (the punishment being the time-out chair).
 Yet as we grow up, we too easily forget the simple lessons that we learned in kindergarten, and the line between acceptable and unacceptable behavior gets blurred.
+This contributes to a decline in moral ethics and values.

 This lack of ethical clarity — our inability to maintain rigorous standards of right and wrong — is not only confusing, it also erodes trust, damages relationships, destroys moral leadership, and weakens the fabric of our society.
 It’s time to put an end to ethics as usual and restore our standards of decency and trust.